 In the world of blogging and creating gatherings, I think we believe it is meant to all go accordingly to plan.
 That everything will hit the mark as we planned for it to.
 We think our lives will accommodate the chaos of it all because it seems to for everyone else, but I will tell you whether it does for everyone else or not, it doesn’t for me and I am thankful it doesn’t.
 I have learned grace from these years of gathering.
 I have learned to find beauty in what is undone or behind schedule.
 These unpredictable moments in gatherings are wonderful lessons to remember what really matters in life.

 I wanted this month to share A Simple Evening that was focused on new friendships, fresh air, fresh food, and a simple table setting.
 To really feel what it means to come alive and open ourselves up again after winter.
 I wanted to use this gathering to inspire you to bring together women who inspire you, lift you up, and make some new friends along the way.
 Most importantly I wanted to help you find a way to break the barriers of new relationships and dive in deep with new friends so you could get to the heart of life and ultimately have a gathering with more heart than even style because my belief is the best event isn’t always the one with the best table setting or food, but the most heart.
 Though the table for this gathering was pretty, I will tell you this event was beautiful because of the women around the table and the conversations we had on this chilly spring evening.
 The table could have been done with paper plates and it would have been one of the most beautiful events I have ever put on.
 I want you to have a similar experience yourself with new and old friends this month, thus why I am sharing this Simple Evening this month.
+When you have more guests coming to your home in such event, you will need to make sure you have extra toilets like this portable toilet hire Melbourne available for them!

 Before I talk further about anything else, I want to talk through putting this gathering together.
 I have created a download here that gives a breakdown of the items you need to pull together this table in a similar way for yourself if you would like and you can find links to everything at the base of the post, but I want to talk through a few details as well.